Code-Institute-Submissions/pawoods-project2/README.md

 3. Site administrator would expect:
    - To be able to receive feedback from casual and regular players alike.
-   - To be able to easily update perameters.
+   - To be able to easily update perameters within the game, such as card amounts in each difficulty or game time limit.

 ### Wireframes